turbot/steampipe-plugin-alicloud/docs/index.md

   # order:
   # The `ALIBABACLOUD_REGION_ID`, `ALICLOUD_REGION_ID` or `ALICLOUD_REGION` environment variable
   # regions = ["us-east-1", "ap-south-1"]

+  # If no credentials are specified, the plugin will use the Aliyun credentials
+  # resolver to get the current credentials in the same manner as the CLI.
+  # Alternatively, you may set static credentials with the `access_key`,
+  # `secret_key`, and `session_token` arguments, or select a named profile
+  # from an Aliyun credential file(`~/.aliyun/config.json`) with the `profile` argument.
+  # Additionally, it can be configured via environment variables: ALIBABACLOUD_PROFILE, ALIBABA_CLOUD_PROFILE, or ALICLOUD_PROFILE.
+  # profile = "myProfile"

   # If no credentials are specified, the plugin will use the environment variables
   # resolver to get the current credentials.